-CEVMA is a community of committed Christians in film, television, graphic arts, and new media from all across Europe, connecting to mutually encourage.
-Some work commercially as writers, producers, directors, cameramen, web designers, composers, set designers, actors, photographers, scriptwriters, bloggers, distributors, and others in the faith based field.
+CEVMA is a community of committed Christians in film, television, graphic arts, and new media from all across Europe and beyond, connecting to mutually encourage.
+Whether you work commercially, agora or faith based ,writers, producers, directors, cameramen, web designers, composers, set designers, actors, photographers, scriptwriters, bloggers, distributors, and others - Welcome!
+And if you are just getting started what better place to network!
 CEVMA also welcomes students!

-Founded in 1981 by Christian media professionals, CEVMA holds annual conferences in locations all around Europe each September.
+Since 1981 CEVMA holds annual conferences in European locations each September.
 Ideas are shared to sharpen the Christian vision for media and discover ways to work together.
 CEVMA although Europe-based, it always welcomes people from around the world at the conferences and all of our online events.

 To bring together a body of committed Christians with a focus on Europe, who are actively involved in the visual media, networking, teaching, and encouraging each other to be more like Christ and communicate Him effectively.

-The Christian European Visual Media Association (CEVMA) was born in 1980 in response to the needs of Christians already working in visual media and who felt God was calling them to work in Christian film and television.
+The Christian European Visual Media Association (CEVMA) was born in 1980 responding to needs of Christians working in visual media who felt God calling them to work in Christian film and television.

-Many had nowhere to turn to for guidance.
-Concurrently,those already "in the business" often felt isolated and discouraged, working alone or in small organizations and receiving very little encouragement or support from their Churches.
-In the early 80s, the church hadn’t quite grasped the medium’s potential as a means of effective communication of the Gospel – a situation which, to some extent, prevails today.
+Many had nowhere to turn.
+Those already "in the business" often felt isolated and discouraged, working alone or in small organizations with little encouragement or support.
+In the early 80s, the church hadn’t seen the medium’s potential as a means of effective Gospel communication – a situation which, to some extent, prevails today.

-CEVMA’s co-founders were Nigel Cooke – Founder of International Films in the UK – and Kurt Sprenger, head of the then newly set up Television Unit of ERF in Germany.
+CEVMA’s co-founders were Nigel Cooke – Founder of International Films in the UK – and Kurt Sprenger, head of the new Television Unit of ERF in Germany.

-Both men were experienced producers and also Bible teachers.
-They set the agenda for CEVMA, which was, and still is, to provide European Christians working in the media with an opportunity to get together and share their dreams and visions and meet with God.
-Both Nigel and Kurt believed the spiritual life of the communicator was more important than the equipment they used.
+Both were experienced producers and Bible teachers.
+They set the CEVMA agenda to provide European Christians working in media with opportunities to connect, share their dreams and visions and meet with God.
+Both believed the spiritual life of the communicator was more important than the equipment they used.

-What made CEVMA so distinctive from other ‘business-oriented’ conferences was this emphasis on personal growth in the Christian faith.
-Status was never important – there was never a ‘top table.’
-Instead, there was fellowship in the true sense of the word, where people felt free to share their joys and frustrations, to laugh together and cry together, sharing the load.
-CEVMA was about friendship with Christ as the unseen but not unfelt guest.
-But it was also about becoming better at what we do and sharing our expertise.
-As well as the worship, there were seminars on every subject related to programme-making and distribution.
-And yes, business was accomplished and partnerships formed, but as between friends and fellow believers.
+What made CEVMA stand out from other ‘business-oriented’ conferences was this emphasis on personal growth in the Christian faith.
+Status was never important - instead real fellowship happened, where people felt free to share their joys and frustrations, to laugh together and cry together, sharing the load.
+CEVMA is about friendship with each other and Jesus as the unseen but not unfelt guest.
+About becoming better at what we do and sharing our expertise.
+Spiritual input, seminars on every subject related to programme-making and distribution and business accomplished and partnerships formed, but as between friends and fellow believers.

 CEVMA began in a world of change, meeting needs that never change.
 Today it continues to do so in a world of increasing change, a world that increasingly needs to hear of God’s Redemption story through Christ.